 Adapting to the latest technologies in the current, rapidly changing world has become essential.
 This trend is not only a guaranteed way to become a leader in the respective domain but also a necessity to survive in a highly competitive market.
 The same stands true for higher education institutions offering cutting-edge academic programs.

-Why Ed-tech is the center of focus in 2023?
+Why Ed-tech is the centre of focus in 2024?

 While the world was locked indoors in 2020, the education technology (ed-tech) sector witnessed tremendous growth and potential.